 Scholars who are chosen to participate in the Summer Academy submit a final project before completion of the VASTS Online Course.
 These projects represent the culmination of knowledge gained from the online modules and prepare the students for their work at the Summer Academy where they will collaboratively design a human mission to Mars.
 Completion of pre-Academy assignments and a Systems Elements presentation are a requirement prior to participation.

 If selected students participate in the distance learning coursework and complete the Summer Academy program, school districts may be able to grant a science elective credit towards graduation.
 The final decision regarding any credit rests with the student’s school system and would require a student to work out requirements with their school district in advance of beginning the VASTS course.

-Students may receive up to five college credits, at no cost to them, from Thomas Nelson Community College depending upon their successful completion of the online course and Summer Academy program.
+Students may receive up to five college credits, at no cost to them, from Virginia Peninsula Community College depending upon their successful completion of the online course and Summer Academy program.
 Students must register for this credit during the VASTS application period and cannot register for credit once the course has begun.
 Instructions will be provided after a student begins their application.

 Students are grouped into five teams; Mission Integration, Mission Transit, Human Factors, Science and Surface Operations, and Strategic Communications.
 Teams work collaboratively to design a feasible human mission to Mars.
 At the end of the week at NASA Langley Research Center they present details of their mission to NASA scientists, engineers, and technologists in addition to aerospace industry representatives during a Mission Design Review Panel and then to NASA administrators, state legislators, parents, and other VIPs at the Closing Ceremony.